getnamo/GlobalEventSystem-Unreal/README.md

 A string type similar to a namespace with reverse-DNS like structure encouraged, but not enforced.
 By default there is a ```global.default``` prefilled which can be changed to any valid utf8 string.

 ##### Param: Event
 This is an abstract name and is considered unique for that domain.
-You'll need the same domain and event name to match in your emitting function to receive the event.
+You'll need the same domain and event name to match in your binding function to receive the event.

 #### ```GESEmitEventOneParam```